Caceresenzo/42/wip/darkly/sql injection (member)/Ressources/README.md

 ```

 That means that an SQL Injection is possible.
+It also tells us that we have a MariaDB (which might guide us as to [which syntax is possible](https://book.hacktricks.xyz/pentesting-web/sql-injection#identifying-back-end)).
 We can verify it by doing a simple query: [[run]](<http://darkly/index.php?page=member&id=1+OR+true&Submit=Submit#>)
 ```sql
 1 OR true